 County and State Audit

 Pursuant to Minn.
 Stat.
 Section 16C.05, Subd.
-5, the Provider shall maintain all books, documents, papers and accounting records and other evidence pertaining to costs incurred and shall make such material relevant to this Agreement available at the Provider's office at all reasonable times for inspection by County or the Minnesota state auditor or representatives of the Minnesota Department of Transportation or the federal government.
+5, the Provider shall maintain all books, documents, papers and accounting records and other evidence pertaining to costs incurred and shall make such material relevant to this Agreement available at the Provider's office at all reasonable times for inspection by K-BID County or the Minnesota state auditor or representatives of the Minnesota Department of Transportation or the federal government.
 Records which are not delivered to the County shall be retained by the Provider for a period of six years after agreement completion.
 The retention period shall be automatically extended until any ongoing administrative or judicial action is finally completed or until the authorized agent of the County notifies the Provider in writing that the records need no longer be kept.

 Termination of the Agreement

 Either party may cancel this Agreement (or any part thereof), at any time by giving written notice to the other party at least fifteen (15) calendar days prior to the effective date of the termination.
 The Provider shall be paid for the work performed prior to the effective date of termination based upon the payment terms of this Agreement.
 Such payment shall not exceed the maximum amount provided for by the terms in this agreement.
-Notice to the County shall be mailed or delivered to the .
+Notice to the County shall be mailed or delivered to the K-BID County.
 Notice to the Provider shall be mailed or delivered to      ,      ,      ,      , MN      .

 Independent Contractor